Hare Krishna Konar: Ideology and practices

 Hare Krishna Konar believed Communism was the only doctrine capable of eliminating oppression, which made it an effective source of inspiration for the struggle against the British.
 As Konar was born in the era of World Communism of the 1920s, moreover, a fraction of Indian freedom struggles were divided between the ideology of nonviolence and radical communism; eventually, the communist ideology attracted him very early in his life.

-As a staunch Communist, Konar eventually became a staunch atheist, and he does not believe in any religion or god.
+As a staunch Communist, Konar eventually became a staunch atheist, and he did not believe in any religion or god.
 When he was asked whether he believed in religion, he stated that:

 Religion is a personal matter; thus, focusing on religion is unnecessary for me; rather, we should always focus on social hierarchy and class struggle.

 Despite his atheism, Konar often used phrases from the Mahabharata, Ramayana, and Vedas during his oratory to connect with the mass of rural India.
 He always embraced Bengali culture and the Bengali attitude by wearing a Dhoti and Panjabi.
 His normal lifestyle, powerful, bold oratory, and revolutionary struggle made him a charismatic figure between the peasants and workers of rural India.